-The Energy Policy Institute at the University of Chicago (SOI - under process of signature) The Statement of Interest (SOI) will be signed between NITI Aayog, Government of India and Energy Policy Institute at the University of Chicago – India.
+The Energy Policy Institute at the University of Chicago The Statement of Interest (SOI) was signed between NITI Aayog, Government of India and Energy Policy Institute at the University of Chicago – India.
 EPIC-India and NITI Aayog have numerous similar research interests and policy aims in the field of energy and environment policy.
 Hence, the overall objective of the SOI is to use EPIC-India’s expertise with electricity sector reform, energy modelling, economics and policy to provide valuable and relevant insights to NITI Aayog.

 U.S. Energy Information AdministrationStatement of Principles between NITI Aayog and the United States Energy information Administration (EIA) and USAID was signed on 10th August 2016 to promote co-operation in the area of energy data management (EDM).
 Planned areas of cooperation span the ares of EDM and may include (a) adapting EIA best practices to the Indian context; (b) sharing methodological approaches towards improving the accuracy, availability and timeliness of energy data; (c) sharing analysis tools; and (d) compiling lessons in EDM institutional design, including structure, authority, budget, manpower and other activities.